U.S. Relations With Angola

 Angola's Membership in International Organizations

 Angola and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Angola also is an observer to the Organization of American States and is currently on the United Nations Security Council.
-They also serve as the chair of the International Conference of the Great Lakes Region and the Kimberley Process.
+They also serve as the chair of the International Conference of the Great Lakes Region.

 Angola maintains an embassy in the United States at 2100-2108 16th St., NW, Washington, DC 20009 (tel.
 202-785-1156).